chemag/itools/README.md

 # itools: A set of image-processing tools

 itools is a repo containing a set of tools for image processing.
+It contains a submodule so when cloning do not forget:
+" --recurse-submodules"

 # 1. itools-bayer-conversion.py